-As I sit in my office missing out on enjoying the warmest weather possibly since 1976, it reminds me that businesses risk lost productivity and operational disruption as staff take “sickies” to enjoy the summer weather.
+As I sit in my office looking longingly at the fabulous summer weather, I am reminded that whilst most of us enjoy warm summer days, warm “snaps” aren’t always good for business.
+When we get a spell of warm weather, businesses risk lost productivity and operational disruption as staff take “sickies” to enjoy the summer weather.

 In a real heatwave, productivity can drop by up to a third as temperatures soar.
 It is expected that during a hot weather snap hundreds of thousands of workers will take at least one “sick” day.